-- B09.02 Possession of paraphernalia including any item typically used to inhale/ingest/mask Drugs, regardless of whether the item has been used for illegal purposes - o B09.03 Possession of drugs for recreational or non-medicinal use - B09.04 Use of illegal or controlled substances without a valid prescription - o B07.05 Distribution (any form of exchange, gift, transfer, or sale) of Drugs - B10.01 Gambling: Illegal gambling, defined as playing games of chance for money. - B11.01 Harassment: (See Student Harassment and Discrimination Policy, University Policies, Section XV).
+- 2. Has the purpose or effect of unreasonably interfering with an individual's work performance or a student's academic performance. - W. Gambling: Unauthorized gambling, defined as playing games of chance for money. - X. Harassment: (See Student Harassment and Discrimination Policy, University and School of Pharmacy Policies, Section N).
 Any actions, threats, gestures, and/or words directed toward another person which have the purpose or which tend to incite a breach of the peace, create a hostile environment, or cause emotional distress to that person because of the humiliating, degrading, intimidating, insulting, coercive, ridiculing, and/or alarming nature of the conduct.
-It frequently, but not always, involves a pattern of conduct. - B12.01 Hazing: Any act of hazing, defined as an act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purposes of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization. - B13.01 Interfering with Fire Safety: Knowingly or negligently causing or attempting to cause a fire in a University building or University premises - B13.02 Misusing, tampering or damaging fire safety equipment including, but not limited to, fire extinguishers, smoke alarms, sprinkler systems or exit signs. - B13.03 Unauthorized burning of any material in any University building, on University property, on University premises, or on areas adjacent to University premises. - B13.04 Disregarding a fire alarm signal or refusing to evacuate a building or a section of a building when a fire alarm is sounding. - B13.05 Recklessly or intentionally activating an alarm when an emergency situation does not exist. - B14.01 Misuse of University Identification: The NDMU ID Card is the official identification card of the University, and it is required for access to certain campus buildings (such as residence halls, libraries, and other facilities) and to some University events.
-By accepting the NDMU ID card, an individual agrees to be bound by all of the requirements required of a holder of the card.
-Violations may result in confiscation of the card and disciplinary action. - B15.01 Non-compliance: Failure to comply with reasonable directions of University officials, including students appointed to act as representatives of the University who are acting in performance of their duties.
-Directives to cooperate in the administration of this handbook including those to appear and give testimony at a University disciplinary proceeding as well as directives to produce identification are included in the scope of this provision. - B16.01 Regulation Violation: Any violation of other published University policies, rules or regulations, including, but not limited to: the Student Handbook, regulations governing student organizations, Parking Policies, Dining Services Policies, the Residence Life Handbook (whether the student lives in residence or not), the Undergraduate Catalog, Graduate Catalog Schools of Arts, Sciences, and Business, Pharmacy, Nursing, and
+It frequently, but not always, involves a pattern of conduct. - Y. Hazing: Any act of hazing, defined as an act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purposes of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization. - Z. Interfering with Fire Safety: Knowingly or negligently causing or attempting to cause a fire in a University building or University premises - 1.
+Misusing, tampering or damaging fire safety equipment including, but not limited to, fire extinguishers, smoke alarms, sprinkler systems or exit signs. - 2.
+Unauthorized burning of any material in any University building, on University property, on University premises, or on areas adjacent to University premises. - 3.
+Disregarding a fire alarm signal or refusing to evacuate a building or a section of a building when a fire alarm is sounding. - 4.
+Recklessly or intentionally activating an alarm when an emergency situation does not exist. - 1.
+Misuse of University Identification: The NDMU ID Card is the official identification card of the University, and it is required for access to certain campus buildings (such as residence halls, libraries, and other facilities) and to some University events.
+By accepting the NDMU ID Card, an individual agrees to be bound by all of the requirements required of a holder of the card.
+Violations may result in confiscation of the card and disciplinary action. - 2.
+Sexual Misconduct: (See Sexual Misconduct Policy, University Policies, Section X).
+Sexual Misconduct is a broad term that includes Sexual Violence, Rape, Sexual Assault, Domestic Violence, Dating Violence, Bullying, Stalking, and Sexual Harassment.
+The Sexual Misconduct Policy prohibits acts of sexual misconduct, prohibits retaliation against anyone who files a complaint or participates in the investigation of a complaint, and prohibits bringing false allegations of sexual misconduct. - 3.
+Solicitation: Unauthorized solicitation, sale or promotion of any goods or services in University owned or operated property, including residence halls, or at University-sponsored events.